Motifs and Symbols in Indigenous Crafts: A Spiritual Journey Through Culture

 The importance of symbols in indigenous crafts

-Natural Materials: A Connection to Mother Earth
+Natural materials: A connection with Mother Earth

-Indigenous crafts: a living heritage to be preserved
+Indigenous crafts: a living heritage to preserve

 Conclusion: Bearers of culture and spirituality